What happens in an MBA program – the courses taught, the shift in curriculum and general life of MBA student.

 - International Business.
 As the world moves ever closer to full globalisation, it is extremely important to be well versed in the various cultures that the company will expand into (or at the very least, know how to not anger the culture that the company is trying to expand into) so that business negotiations and workflow will be as smooth and efficient as possible.

 - Business Law.
-While business law is generally best left to the lawyers who actually specialise in business law, as an MBA holder, it is also important for business people to know a few basic terminologies and the law to be able to communicate with the lawyers.
+While the business law is generally best left to the lawyers who actually specialise in business law, as an MBA holder, it is also important for business people to know a few basic terminologies and the law to be able to communicate with the lawyers.
 Not to worry, business law is a smaller part of an MBA degree, and the content covered is usually a general broad overview rather than a specific, nitty-gritty element of the MBA.

 A two-year full-time MBA is no walk in the mark.
 In the first year of the MBA program, expect a very fast paced flurry of modules to be thrown in your face.
 It would actually feel like your first year in business school in fast forward actually.
-Expect majority of the seven courses above to come all at once!
+Expect the majority of the seven courses above to come all at once!
 It will be difficult, but rewarding.

-After the first year of the MBA, will come the summer break.
+After the first year of the MBA will come the summer break.
 However, many business students will utilise this summer break to hunt for internships with the large corporations, hoping to secure a full-time position after their second year and graduation from business school.

 After the first year, generally, everyone is a lot more relaxed.
-Usually, second year is the time when people start to socialise and network around (remember that your network is your net worth).
+Usually, the second year is the time when people start to socialise and network around (remember that your network is your net worth).
 This usually allows for many new friendships to form, as well as potentially finding your potential business partners and mentors later on in your career.

 Get to know as many people as you can, and it will ensure that you’ll never truly lack opportunities whenever you need one!

 Also, don’t forget about your seniors, professors and the alumni of the business school!
 These people are usually rich in contacts and experience, so they would be invaluable to have around.
-Who knows, your senior alumni could very well be the one to help kick start your career in your dream corporation!
+Who knows, your senior alumni could very well be the one to help kick-start your career in your dream corporation!

 As the startup culture picked up back in 2003, business schools also slowly left the rigid ways of academic MBAs and decided to provide a curriculum that is both demanding yet flexible enough that MBA holders can be easily deployed in both the corporate and startup world with relative ease.
 As such, MBAs are one of the few degrees that are getting more relevant as it rides the wave of the new generation of business startups.
 So yes, if you’re planning on getting an MBA program, you would never be found wanting; there is always a need for competent MBA graduates anyway.